dcampbell24/financial-accounts/README.md

 "goldapi.io.txt" stored in the same directory as the program is run from or your home directory if you installed the application.

-To get the price of stocks I use a service from polygon.io and it requires a token (free for 5 API Calls / Minute).
-The token is stored in a file named "polygon.io.txt" and is preceded by the string "Bearer ".
-It is stored in the same directory as the program is run from or your home directory if you installed the application.

 You can import Bank of America transactions via Import BoA.

 Via Tx 2nd you can get the price of metals, mutual funds, stocks, Bitcoin,